kyren/turbulence/README.md

 complexity.
 Still, this is the most complex part of this library, but it is well tested and definitely at least works *in the environments I have run so far*.
-It's not very complicated, it could probably be described as "the simplest TCP that you can reasonably write and use".
+It's not very complicated, it could probably be described as "the simplest TCP-like thing that you could reasonably write and use".

 You should not be using the reliable streams in this library in the same way that you use TCP.
 A good example of what *shouldn't* probably go over this